openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Strategy is the node replacement strategy for nodes in the pool.</p>
+<p>strategy is the node replacement strategy for nodes in the pool.
+In can be either &ldquo;RollingUpdate&rdquo; or &ldquo;OnDelete&rdquo;.
+RollingUpdate will rollout Nodes honoring maxSurge and maxUnavailable.
+OnDelete provide more granular control and will replace nodes as the old ones are manually deleted.</p>
 </td>
 </tr>
 <tr>